mikehowton/bitlifeandtrust/README.md

 # bitlifeandtrust
 Bit Life and Trust Software Development

-All code herein this github is to be considered copyright protected owned by Michael Howton, including contributions provided by other parties.
+All code herein this github repository mikehowton/bitlifeandtrust is to be considered copyright protected owned by Michael Howton, including contributions provided by other parties.
 This may change as I learn more about public licencing.